eyfel/CopyPaster/README.md

 - pynput
 - pytesseract (You should download this from the internet.)

-You can install these libraries by running the following command in your terminal or command prompt:
+You can install these libraries(not including pytesseract) by running the following command in your terminal or command prompt:

 ```
 pip install -r requirements.txt